-- 1. Create a vSphere HA cluster. - In the vCenter Client, select Inventory -> Hosts and Clusters.

-• In the left column, right-click the Datacenter and select New Cluster.
+- 1. Create a vSphere HA cluster. - In the vCenter Client, select Inventory -> Hosts and Clusters. - In the left column, right-click the Datacenter and select New Cluster.
 This step will create a vSphere HA cluster.
-(The vSphere HA cluster hosts the NameNode's VM.)

-- 2. Configure VM to host the NameNode - Within the vSphere HA cluster, create the virtual machine.
-(This VM will host the NameNode process.) - Store the virtual machine disk (VMDK) on the data store located on the shared storage device. - Specify the exact machine hardware configurations as required for configuring a physical server for the NameNode process.
+(The vSphere HA cluster hosts the NameNode's VM.) - 2.
+Configure VM to host the NameNode - Within the vSphere HA cluster, create the virtual machines.
+Create one VM for each HDP Master Service (One VM to host the NameNode process, and one VM to host the JobTracker process). - Store the virtual machine disks (VMDK) on the data store located on the shared storage device. - Specify the exact machine hardware configurations as required for configuring a physical server for the NameNode and the JobTracker process.

-Use the NameNode hardware recommendations available here.
+Use the HDP Master service hardware recommendations available here.

-- Start this virtual machine and configure the network settings.
-You should now have the IP address and FQDN for the virtual machine. - The virtual machine should be present on the same network where the rest of the nodes of your Hadoop cluster are located.
+- Start these virtual machine and configure the network settings.
+You should now have the IP address and FQDN for the virtual machines. - The virtual machines should be present on the same network where the rest of the nodes of your Hadoop cluster are located.